hfattor/data-analytics-project1/README.md

 Selected top 11 states for most UFO sightings reported.
 It was assumed that this would create more consistent data to work from for UFO sightings, without focusing on state density.

-Only 7 were high-density, 4 were low-density
+Only 7 were high-density, 4 remained low-density.

 ## The 1994 Question